This is a list of all jewelry and metal arts courses. For more information, see Art and Art History.

 Free exploration of all media and materials, including found objects; creation of conceptual and/or functional mixed media objects, jewelry, sculptures, installation pieces; pioneering use of new materials, development of new techniques, creation of diverse innovative artworks.
 Prerequisites: MTLS:2910.
 Recommendations: MTLS:2910 and MTLS:3920.

-Building on TDSN:4250; advanced concepts of bicycle frame design and fabrication; concept development, fabrication geometry and design, metal properties and selection, tool selection, brazing and welding, including titanium-milling and how to build a frame jig; emphasis on applying fabrication skills while situating frame building project within context of a design problem.
-Prerequisites: TDSN:4250.
+Builds on TDSN:3285; advanced concepts of bicycle frame design and fabrication; concept development, fabrication geometry and design, metal properties and selection, tool selection, brazing and welding including titanium milling and how to build a frame jig; emphasis on applying fabrication skills while situating frame-building project within context of a design problem.
+Prerequisites: TDSN:3285.

 Individual instruction in metalsmithing and jewelry for advanced students.